dvdmtw98/blog/Post Vault/articles/2021-03-02-overthewire-bandit-level-1-level-2.md

 -
 ```

-We can view the content of file named `-` using the `cat` command
+We can view the content of the file named `-` using the `cat` command

-**Note:** Directly specifying the filename as shown in the previous level is not going to work as `-` in Linux refers to Standard Input/ Standard Output (STDIN/ STDOUT).
+**Note:** Directly specifying the filename as shown in the previous level is not going to work as `-` is a special character on Linux that is used to denote Standard Input/ Standard Output (STDIN/ STDOUT).
 We have to use the concept of redirection or specify the absolute path to the file to access it.

 ```
 bandit1@bandit:~$ cat < -